LucianoBestia/veeks_millis/README.md

 <https://github.com/LucianoBestia/new_date_time_units_and_formats/>

 A super short explanation:
 Months are obsolete and they are not used in the new format.
 Years remain the same.
 Veek is similar to week.
 One year has 52 full veeks with 7 days.
-The exception is the last 53rd veek that has only 1 celebration days.
+The exception is the last 53rd veek that has only 1 celebration day.
 For leap years there are 2 celebration days.
 The new year always starts with `01v 1d` - short pronunciation one-vee one-dee.
 Basically every year starts with a monday.
 Veek-days are similar to week-days, but without names.
 They use just numbers and the `d` unit.
 `1d` is the new name for Monday and `7d` is the new name for Sunday.
 The veek-date format is global for every language and looks exactly like this: `2021c 52v 2d`
 The year must have 4 digits from 1000c to 9999c.
 The unit `c` stands for CE - common era.
 Space.
-The veek must have 2 digits from 01c to 53c.
+The veek must have 2 digits from 01v to 53v.
 The unit `v` stands for veek.
 Space.
 The day must have 1 digit from 1d to 7d.
 The unit `d` stands for day.
 End.

 Hours, minutes and seconds are obsolete.
 One day is divided into 1000md.
 Millis is the short name for milliday.
 The unit is `md`.
 For shorter time intervals there is microdays or micros, unit `μd`. `1md` has `1000μd`.

 This crate contains functions to use with the new units veeks and millis.
 It is dependent on the crate `chrono` for `NaiveDate` and `NaiveTime`.

 ## Used in projects